mike.rustici | 6 Jan 2009 | Permalink

 Common Cartridge is designed to serve the higher education market, while SCORM primarily serves the online training market.
 Common Cartridge includes things that are appropriate to classroom-based education, such as discussion board topics and question banks.
 It lacks certain concepts that are more appropriate to online training like run-time data communication and sequencing.

-The Tin Can API is the newest version of SCORM and it solves a lot of issues that were inherent with older versions of SCORM.
+xAPI, also known as The Experience API or Tin Can API, is the newest eLearning standard and it solves a lot of issues that were inherent with older versions of SCORM.
 Mobile learning, team-based learning, cross domain functionality, sequencing, removal of the need for a web browser, and simulations/serious games are just a few things that are now relatively easy to accomplish.

 Traditionally, publishing content to an LMS could take a dozen or more manual steps for the end user.
 PENS is an eLearning standard that addresses the publishing of content from an authoring tool to an LMS.
 PENS offers one-click publishing, simplifying the process, and removing another layer of friction between content creators and LMS’s.
 It doesn’t replace other eLearning standards, but works in conjunction with them.

-Recommendation: PENS is supported in the latest release of SCORM Engine, and SCORM Cloud can accept PENS requests.
-We plan to add support to SCORM Driver in the future.
-We recommend considering PENS if you deal regularly with importing lots of content to an LMS, and/or if that import process is tedious and time consuming.
+Recommendation: We recommend considering PENS if you deal regularly with importing lots of content to an LMS, and/or if that import process is tedious and time consuming.
+PENS is supported in the latest release of SCORM Engine, and SCORM Cloud can accept PENS requests.

 LTI (Learning Tools Interoperability) is mostly used by LMSs serving in educational settings.
-It’s a little different from other e-learning standards โ it’s a plug-in architecture that allows LMSs to work with third-party/remote learning tools.
+It’s a little different from other eLearning standards — it’s a plug-in architecture that allows LMSs to work with third-party/remote learning tools.
 It provides the ability to authenticate LMS users into the remote tool via OAuth.
 Simple Outcomes (part of LTI) allows the remote tool to report a score back to the LMS.
 This is the only LMS tracking that is available in LTI.
+Learn more about LTI vs. SCORM on our blog.